 In a case of apparent first impression, U.S. Bankruptcy Judge Christopher S. Sontchi considers whether post-petition “critical vendor” payments of pre-petition claims reduced “new value”.
 Judge Sontchi holds that such post petition payments do not reduce the amounts available for the subsequent new value defense under 11 U.S.C. § 547(c)(4).
+[The decision is currently on appeal to the United States Third Circuit Court of Appeals in In re Friedman’s Inc. Appeal Docket No. 13-1712.
+Briefing before the Court of Appeals is complete and oral argument is scheduled for October 17, 2013.]

 Within the context of the facts before the Court, Judge Sontchi’s holding is of narrow import.
 However, it reaching this narrow holding, Judge Sontchi cuts a broad swath.
 First, Judge Sontchi rejects the notion that there is a distinction between payments by the “debtor” and the “debtor in possession” for purposes of preference analysis.
 Second, he holds that the filing of the bankruptcy “fixes” the preference analysis as of the petition date.
 “Neither the post-petition provision of new value by the creditor nor the post-petition payment of unpaid, pre-petition new value affects the preference calculation.”